 Continuous efforts are being made to improve management systems for Community research.
 In the short term, measures are being implemented to reduce oversubscription, improve transparency and consistency of evaluation of proposals, reduce the timescales for evaluation of proposals and contract negotiation, and simplify financial aspects.
 These should help to improve access to the programmes, especially for SMEs.
-In addition, new management formulae are being studied, based on modern best practice.
+In addition, new management formulas are being studied, based on modern best practice.

-In accordance with the Panel's recommendations, clear lines of responsibility for management of the fifth Framework Programme should be established, but this must be combined with adequate arrangements for coordination, within the Framework Programme, with other policies and with the range of activities outside the Community context, including research programmes of the member states.
+In accordance with the Panel's recommendations, clear lines of responsibility for management of the fifth framework programme should be established, but this must be combined with adequate arrangements for coordination, within the framework programme, with other policies and with the range of activities outside the Community context, including research programmes of the Member States.

-On the question of staff levels, the fact that growth in staff numbers has been well below that of the overall Community research budget reflects the lean management policy of the Commission as well as the tight limits of personnel and administration costs set by the Council in the Specific Programme decisions.
+On the question of staff levels, the fact that growth in staff numbers has been well below that of the overall Community research budget reflects the lean management policy of the Commission, as well as the tight limits of personnel and administration costs set by the Council in the specific programme decisions.

-• Evaluation activities, with broader scope, to include the broader context of programmes, international developments and input and output indicators, so as to provide an information base for monitoring and assessment panels.
+Evaluation activities, with broader scope, to include the broader context of programmes, international developments and input and output indicators are required, so as to provide an information base for monitoring and assessment panels.

-Focusing research more directly towards social and economic objectives, particularly in the context of "key actions" should involve clear work programmes with milestones against which future achievements can be measured.
+Focusing research more directly towards social and economic objectives, particularly in the context of 'key actions' should involve clear work programmes with milestones against which future achievements can be measured.
 Regular updating of detailed objectives and work programmes is also envisaged.
 To achieve this, the Commission would review progress, while analysing and evaluating developments in the broader scientific and technological arena in the light of social and economic developments, and giving special attention to the international context.

 As a result of this process, both programme monitoring and retrospective programme evaluations would benefit from a wider information base, as recommended by the Panel.
 Nevertheless, and in accordance with the Commission's SEM 2000 initiative, good management practice requires a clear distinction between execution and assessment.
-It is, of course, essential to maintain the quality and independence of the external monitoring and assessment process and in particular of the experts who will be involved.
+It is, of course, essential to maintain the quality and independence of the external monitoring and assessment process and, in particular, of the experts who will be involved.

 The Commission is continuing its efforts to develop and make available on a consistent and up-to-date basis management and statistical information on Community research activities.
-It is also pursuing efforts to develop a wide range of indicators of scientific and technological progress at regional, national, European and global levels, through the European Science and Technology Indicators Report.
+It is also pursuing efforts to develop a wide range of indicators of scientific and technological progress at regional, national, European and global levels, through the European science and technology indicators report.

-• Further efforts to simplify and reduce the cost of the European patent system.
+• Further efforts to simplify and reduce the cost of the European patent system

 A working party of IRDAC has addressed the broad range of questions relating to intellectual property in the context of EU research.
-Its conclusions accord with that of the Panel on the high costs of patenting in Europe.
-This issue goes beyond the scope of the Framework Programme.
+Its conclusions accord with those of the Panel on the high costs of patenting in Europe.
+This issue goes beyond the scope of the framework programme.
 Patenting costs are allowable under Community research contracts.

-3. Approach to the implementation of the new Framework Programme
+3. Approach to the implementation of the new framework programme